 Performing Arts and Flexibility – Treat your way to a 10/10 Performance.

-Over the past 7 years MSK Therapy has been working with a lot of performers at Dance City in Newcastle upon Tyne.
+Over the past 7 years MSK Sports Injury Clinic has been working with a lot of performers at Dance City in Newcastle upon Tyne.
 The main company we have been working very closely with is a company called Ballet Lorent who I must add has just been nominated for the best independent company at the 2018 National Dance Awards.
 We have been working with both performers and board members to help them improve their own performance from a physiological side so that they can perform to the best of their abilities.

 In this blog we are going to talk about the importance of Sports Massage on overall performance mainly focusing on performing arts and flexibility.